OptimalBits/cabinet/README.md

 to the provided filters:

 - `ignore`   Specifies an array of files or directories to ignore, supports fnmatch syntax.
+- `files`   Specifies an object mapping file paths to actual files.
+Useful to specify standalone files instead of whole directories.
 - `cache`    Enables caching.
 Accepts an object with the parameters:  maxSize (per object in bytes) and maxObjects.
 - `maxAge`   Browser cache maxAge in milliseconds. defaults to 0
 - `hidden`   Allow transfer of hidden files. defaults to false